 When you decide to replace your heating equipment, you need the best value for your budget.
 Understanding how an AFUE rating works can help you choose a furnace that will use energy efficiently and lower your utility bills.

-A furnace’s annual fuel utilization efficiency (AFUE) rating is a number used for showing how efficient the furnace is when it uses fuel.
-The higher the rating, the more heat you get out of each unit of fuel that the furnace uses.
-You could also say that the higher the rating the equipment has, the more efficient it is.
+A furnace’s AFUE (Annual Fuel Utilization Efficiency) rating is a percentage used for showing how efficient the furnace is when it uses fuel.
+The higher the rating, the more heat you get out of each unit of fuel that the furnace uses, and the more efficient the furnace is.

 The Federal Trade Commission requires all furnaces and boilers to show their AFUE rating so that buyers can easily tell how efficient they are.
 However, this does you little good if you’re not sure what the number means or how to interpret it.
 To avoid confusion, let’s use a furnace with an AFUE of 90 percent as an example.